 It is critically important to remember that program assessment is an ongoing process utilizing a plan-do-study-adjust cycle to improve learning.
 Program directors/lead instructors must use assessment to "close the loop" on the previous academic year's Action Plan by explaining how data was used to improve attainment of the program objectives year in and year out.

 Electronic forms not named correctly will not be accepted.
-Contact Tom Morris, Co-Chair of the Student Learning Assessment Committee, at either 575.461.4413 x120 or tomm@mesalands.edu should you have any questions.
+Contact Tom Morris, Director of Student Success, at either 575.461.4413 x120 or tomm@mesalands.edu should you have any questions.

 Electronic Submissions of Required Forms